trafficonese/leaflet.extras2/README.md

 The R functions have been documented using roxygen, and should provide enough help to get started on using a feature.
 However some plugins have lots of options and it's not feasible to document every single detail.
 In such cases you are encouraged to check the plugin's documentation.

 Currently there are no vignettes (contributions welcome), but there are plenty of [examples](https://github.com/trafficonese/leaflet.extras2/tree/master/inst/examples) available.
-You can see most of these examples in action at [Rpubs:trafficonese](http://rpubs.com/trafficonese).

 ### FAQ